Colony collapse disorder: Economic and ecological impact

-However, even though on a per-individual basis, many other species are actually more efficient at pollinating, on the 30% of crop types where honey bees are used, most native pollinators cannot be mass-utilized as easily or as effectively as honey bees—in many instances they will not visit the plants at all.
+However, even though on a per-individual basis, many other species are more efficient at pollinating, on the 30% of crop types where honey bees are used, most native pollinators cannot be mass-utilized as easily or as effectively as honey bees—in many instances they will not visit the plants at all.
 Beehives can be moved from crop to crop as needed, and the bees will visit many plants in large numbers, compensating via saturation pollination for what they lack in efficiency.
 The commercial viability of these crops is therefore strongly tied to the beekeeping industry.
 In China, hand pollination of apple orchards is labor-intensive, time-consuming, and costly.

 In regions of the Old World where they are indigenous, honeybees (Apis mellifera) are among the most important pollinators, vital to sustain natural habitats there in addition to their value for human societies (to sustain food resources).
 Where honeybee populations decline, there is also a decline in plant populations.
 In agriculture, some plants are completely dependent on honeybees to pollinate them to produce fruit, while other plants are only dependent on honeybees to enhance their capacity to produce better and healthier fruits.
-Honeybees also help plants to reduce time between flowering and fruit set, which reduces risk from harmful factors such as pests, diseases, chemicals, weather, etc. Specialist plants that require honeybees will be at more risk if honeybees decline, whereas generalist plants that use other animals as pollinators (or wind pollinating or self-pollinating) will suffer less because they have other sources of pollination.
+Honeybees also help plants to reduce the time between flowering and fruit set, which reduces risk from harmful factors such as pests, diseases, chemicals, weather, etc. Specialist plants that require honeybees will be at more risk if honeybees decline, whereas generalist plants that use other animals as pollinators (or wind pollinating or self-pollinating) will suffer less because they have other sources of pollination.

 With that said, honeybees perform some level of pollination of nearly 75% of all plant species directly used for human food worldwide.
-Catastrophic loss of honeybees could have significant impact, therefore; it is estimated that seven out of the 60 major agricultural crops in North American economy would be lost, and this is only for one region of the world.
+Catastrophic loss of honeybees could have a significant impact, therefore; it is estimated that seven out of the 60 major crops in North American economy would be lost, and this is only for one region of the world.
 Farms that have intensive systems (high density of crops) will be impacted the most compared to non-intensive systems (small local gardens that depend on wild bees) because of dependence on honeybees.
 These types of farms have a high demand for honeybee pollination services, which in the U.S. alone costs $1.25 billion annually.
 This cost is offset, however, as honeybees as pollinators generate 22.8 to 57 billion Euros globally.